roura356a/csk/intl.en-US/Cloud-native AI User Guide/AI console usage guide/O&M/Manage users.md

 ## Create a kubeconfig file for a new user

-**Note:** For more information about how to manage users by using a CLI, see [Best practice for using Arena in a multi-tenant scenario]().
+**Note:** For more information about how to manage users by using a CLI, see [Best practice for using Arena in a multi-tenancy scenario](/intl.en-US/Cloud-native AI User Guide/Multi-tenant/Best practice for using Arena in a multi-tenancy scenario.md).

 1. After **AI Dashboard** and **AI Developer Console** are installed in the cluster, you can find two hyperlinks on the **Cloud-native AI Component Set** page, as shown in the following figure.
 Then, click **O&M Console**.